-The initialization and finalization can be invoked for a single group, or for the entire suite.
-In both cases, subroutines ccpp_physics_init and ccpp_physics_finalize are used and the arguments passed to those subroutines determine the type of initialization.
+The initialization and finalization can be invoked for a single parameterization (only in dynamic build), for a single group, or for the entire suite.
+In all cases, subroutines ccpp_physics_init and ccpp_physics_finalize are used and the arguments passed to those subroutines determine the type of initialization.